WordPress Backup Services and Plugins: Read the Fine Print

 WordPress Backup Solutions

-I’ve reviewed over a dozen different WordPress backup options over the past few years.
+I’ve reviewed over a dozen different WordPress backup options in the past few years.

 Two solutions stand out for me, in terms of customer support, features, ongoing development, and pricing.

-VaultPress, now part of Jetpack, is an online service offering WordPress site backup plans with the one-click restore or migration of your site.
+Jetpack‘s premium plans offer WordPress site backup services with one-click restore or migration of your site.

-Note: all Jetpack plans require you to have a WordPress.com account.
+Note: all Jetpack plans require a WordPress.com account.
 This can be problematic for agencies or freelancers who maintain client sites.

 ManageWP